Train Regression Models in Regression Learner App

 For next steps, see Compare and Improve Regression Models.

 You can train models in parallel using Regression Learner if you have Parallel Computing Toolbox.
-When you train models, the app automatically starts a parallel pool of workers, unless you turn off the default parallel preference Automatically create a parallel pool.
-If a pool is already open, the app uses it for training.
 Parallel training allows you to train multiple models simultaneously and continue working.

-When models are training in parallel, you see progress indicators on each training and queued model in the History list.
+When models are training in parallel, progress indicators appear on each training and queued model in the Models pane.
 If you want, you can cancel individual models.
 During training, you can examine results and plots from models, and initiate training of more models.

-Select the best model in the History list and then try including and excluding different features in the model.
-Click Feature Selection .
+Select the best model in the Models pane and then try including and excluding different features in the model.

 Try the response plot to help you identify features to remove.
 See if you can improve the model by removing features with low predictive power.
 Specify predictors to include in the model, and train new models using the new options.
-Compare results among the models in the History list.
+Compare results among the models in the Models pane.

-Improve the model further by changing model parameter settings in the Advanced dialog box.
-Then, train using the new options.
+To try to improve the model further, you can duplicate it, change the hyperparameter options in the Model Hyperparameters section of the model Summary tab, and then train the model using the new options.
 To learn how to control model flexibility, see Choose Regression Model Options.
-For information on how to tune model parameter settings automatically, see Hyperparameter Optimization in Regression Learner App.
+For information on how to tune model hyperparameters automatically, see Hyperparameter Optimization in Regression Learner App.

-If feature selection, PCA, or new parameter settings improve your model, try training All model types with the new settings.
+If feature selection, PCA, or new hyperparameter values improve your model, try training All model types with the new settings.
 See if another model type does better with the new settings.

 To avoid overfitting, look for a less flexible model that provides sufficient accuracy.
 For example, look for simple models, such as regression trees that are fast and easy to interpret.
 If your models are not accurate enough, then try other models with higher flexibility, such as ensembles.
 To learn about the model flexibility, see Choose Regression Model Options.

-This figure shows the app with a History list containing various regression model types.
+This figure shows the app with a Models pane containing various regression model types.

 For a step-by-step example comparing different regression models, see Train Regression Trees Using Regression Learner App.